sericaia/www/content/blogposts/20221024_dont-be-afraid-of-git-revert.md

     fixup! feat: adding b
 ```

-In the end of our work and after applying fixups to different commits we can squash them into the final commits to have a cleaner history (and incorporate the fixups into the commits).
+Once we’re done, and have applied fixups to various commits, we can squash them into the final commit to have a cleaner history (with the fixups still incorporated).
 A way to do it is using autosquash:

 `git rebase -i --autosquash`

-It will prompt you with the following interactive mode, which moved the fixup commit near the commit where the code will be added.
+It will prompt you with the following interactive mode, with the fixup commit moved near to the relevant commit to which the code will be added.
 In this case `4302a8d` will be added to `1704d06`.

 ```bash
 pick 23ce4cf feat: adding a